jlangch/venice/doc/readme/ext-shell.md

 ## alive?

-Return `true` if the process represented by a pid or a process handle is alive otherwise `false`.
+Return `true` if the process represented by a PID or a process handle is alive otherwise `false`.

+_Note: Requires Java 9+_

 ```
 (shell/alive? pid)